nichonmarshall-cyber/Eye-Control-System/README.md

 - Coordinate before editing shared tracking or configuration files.
 - `gaze_tracker.py` contains the gaze mapping, smoothing, calibration, blink-state, and tracking-quality logic.
-- `gui.py` contains the current tracking interface and will handle gaze-controlled button highlighting and selection.
+- `gui.py` contains the current tracking interface and hosts the gaze-controlled button highlighting and selection logic.
 - `gaze_overlay.py` displays the calibrated gaze position and blink feedback but should not contain button-specific actions.
-- `calibration.py` controls the nine-point calibration sequence.
+- `calibration.py` controls the sixteen-point calibration sequence.
 - `config.py` should contain shared settings instead of hardcoded values.
 - Future tasks should be selected from this README and announced to the team before implementation.